Pasiya20020228/exporthub/README.md

 npm run dev
 ```

-Provide the backend origin via `VITE_FRONTEND_API_BASE_URL` when developing
+Provide the backend origin via `NEXT_PUBLIC_API_BASE_URL` when developing
 against a remote backend.
 By default the dashboard falls back to the current
-origin, which works for local development when the Vite dev server proxies to the
+origin, which works for local development when the Next dev server proxies to the
 backend.

 To build the production assets locally run: